toppa/Shashin/readme.txt

 Tags: Picasa, Fancybox, prettyPhoto, Twitpic, Youtube, image, images, photo, photos, picture, pictures, gallery, widget, widgets, video
 Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 3.3.3
+Stable tag: 3.3.99
 License: GPLv2 or later

 Shashin is a powerful WordPress plugin that lets you easily display photos and videos from Picasa, Twitpic, and Youtube in your WordPress site.

 == Description ==

-**What's new in Shashin 3.3**
+**What's new in Shashin 3.4**

-* Now includes the [PrettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/) photo viewer (Fancybox is still included also, but switching to PrettyPhoto is recommended, as the GPL compliant version of Fancybox is no longer maintained.
-Highslide is no longer supported since it is not compliant with the GPL).
+* Responsive design: your photos will look good on any size display
-* No longer depends on the Toppa Plugin Libraries plugin (plugin dependencies = bad idea)
+* Improved experience when navigating thumbnails of photos within an album
-* Improved UI for Settings menu
+* Captions now overlay the bottom of thumbnails
-* Bug fixes
+* Updates to handle the latest changes from Google in how Google+ interacts with the Picasa API

 **Overview**